pivotal/docs-tas-adapter/using-k8s-api-to-create-cf-resources.md

 ```

 #### Grant a user admin-level access

-In Kubernetes, `RoleBindings` are namespace-scoped, which means that they are only valid within the namespace they were created in.
+In Kubernetes, `RoleBindings` are namespace-scoped, which means they are only
-In the case of an admin user, a rolebindings to the `korifi-contollers-admin` `ClusterRole` is required in the `$ROOT_NAMESPACE`, as well as the namespaces for all current and future orgs and spaces.
+valid within the namespace they are created in.
+In the case of an admin user, a
+rolebindings to the `korifi-contollers-admin` `ClusterRole` is required in the
+`$ROOT_NAMESPACE` and in the namespaces for all current and future orgs and
-To make this easier for operators, we have the `cloudfoundry.org/propagate-cf-role=true` annotation for rolebindings in the `$ROOT_NAMESPACE`.
+spaces.
+To make this easier for operators, VMware has the
+`cloudfoundry.org/propagate-cf-role=true` annotation for rolebindings in the
-This annotation will propagate them into the namespaces that represent all orgs and spaces.
+`$ROOT_NAMESPACE`.
+This annotation propagates them into the namespaces that
+represent all orgs and spaces.

-Here is an example of assigning the admin role to the user "my-cf-user":
+Here is an example of assigning the admin role to the user my-cf-user:

 ```sh
 cat <<EOF | kubectl apply -f -